sebpardo/sebpardo.github.io/_posts/2016-03-15-ebird-add-taxa-info.md

     ## Variables not shown: sciNameCodes (chr), sciName (chr), taxonID (chr),
     ##   taxonOrder (dbl), comNameCodes (chr), bandingCodes (chr)

 This checklist has 10473 species and, as already mentioned, doesn't contain any columns with order or family information.
 We need to obtain that information somewhere else and match it to this checklist.
-For ease of comparison throughout this post, we'll just focus on distinct genera
+For ease of comparison throughout this post, we'll just focus on distinct genera.

 ``` r
 ebirdgen <- select(ebirdtax, genus) %>%